wcm-io/wcm-io-tooling/maven/plugins/wcmio-content-package-maven-plugin/src/site/markdown/index.md

 But there are some features missing, and this is where `wcmio-content-package-maven-plugin` steps in.
 To make it easy switching between both plugins most properties have the same names and default values.
 Both plugins can co-exist nicely.
+As a rule of thumb it is recommended to use the Adobe plugin only for the "content-package" packaging type, and the wcm.io plugin for the upload and download goals.

 #### `install` goal